Working with Shared Libraries | Set 2

 gcc application.c -L /home/geetanjali/coding/ -llibrary -o sample

 If you invoke the executable, the dynamic linker will not be able to find the required shared library.
-By default it won’t look into current working directory.
+By default, it won’t look into the current working directory.
 You have to explicitly instruct the tool chain to provide proper paths.
-The dynamic linker searches standard paths available in the LD_LIBRARY_PATH and also searches in system cache (for details explore the command ldconfig).
+The dynamic linker searches standard paths available in the LD_LIBRARY_PATH and also searches in the system cache (for details explore the command ldconfig).
 We have to add our working directory to the LD_LIBRARY_PATH environment variable.
 The following command does the same.

 You can now invoke our executable as shown.

-Sample output on my system is shown below.
+The sample output on my system is shown below.

 Stay tuned, we haven’t even explored 1/3rd of shared library concepts.
 More advanced concepts in the later articles.